BDP helps Missouri businesses post record exports

 But many small businesses don’t know where to start.
 According to another SBA export survey, 40 percent of businesses surveyed expressed concern about entering new overseas markets because they didn’t know how to begin.

-That’s where the TAAC and International Trade Services can help.
+That’s where the TAAC and the International Trade Center can help.

 Our goal is to help you reach the 95 percent.